radcamp/radcamp.github.io/AF-Biota/Jupyter_Notebook_Setup.md

 If you **don't** see a line that includes this `ssh -N -f -L` then it's not running, so you can restart it.

+### What does this error mean: "open failed: connect failed: Connection refused"?
+This error indicates that your ssh tunnel is running, but your notebook server is not running.
+SSH to the cluster and restart your notebook server.

 ### How to tell if the ssh tunnel is running (Windows)
 I have no fuckin idea.